bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 +----------+--------------------------------------------------------------------------------------------------------------------------------------------------+

 .. note::
-    In case you disable HTTP port, then the specified port will still opened by the engine for internal purposes.
-Even though, the engine will refuse connections from remote hosts.
+    In case you disable HTTP port, then the specified port will still be opened by the engine for internal purposes.
+However, the engine will refuse connections from remote hosts.